Calendly pricing plans review

 • Doesn’t include automatic redirects after an invitee accepts your invitation

-Calendly Pro plan
+Calendly Professional plan

-This plan is really the only option for big companies that want to use Calendly for large-scale events, as they’ll benefit from payment options and other essential platform integrations.
-However, if you’re fine just integrating with the apps on Zapier and you really only need unlimited event types, dual-calendar sync, and reporting, the Premium plan should suit you just fine.
+This plan works well for small teams that want to use Calendly for large-scale events, as they’ll be able to access over 700 app integrations through Zapier and benefit from payment options like Stripe and PayPal.
+However, if you just need to integrate with scheduling and communication tools and you really only need unlimited event types and calendar sync functionality, the Essentials plan should suit you just fine.

 Pros